AlexandreDecan/sismic/docs/advancedtopics/integrate_code.rst

 ============================

 One can easily integrate code into a statechart (see :ref:`code_evaluation`).
-By providing an initial context to a :py:class:`~sismic.evaluator.Evaluator` instance, it is also easy to inject external objects into a statechart.
+By providing an initial context to a :py:class:`~sismic.interpreter.Interpreter` instance, it is also easy to inject external objects into a statechart.

 We now illustrate how one can integrate a statechart into code.